 Single-page applications are increasing in popularity, particularly among start-ups and tech companies.
 Some benefits of single-page applications are:

 - Better UX: A more streamlined interface where things only load if they have to will result in an improved user experience.

 - Faster performance: Eliminating requests to the server means “new pages” will load faster, and a user’s journey will be quick and smooth.

-- Unfamiliar usability: This kind of counteracts the general “Better UX” benefit, but if a single page application is implemented poorly, it can lead to an unfamiliar and frustrating user experience.
+- Unfamiliar usability: This sort of counteracts the general “Better UX” benefit, but if a single-page application is implemented poorly, it can lead to an unfamiliar and frustrating user experience.
 For example, web users have a certain expectation of what should happen when they click the refresh or back button in their browser.
-A good single page application can mirror this functionality, but a bad one can lead to users exiting the page completely – and possibly never returning.
+A good single-page application framework can mirror this functionality, but a bad one can lead to users exiting the page completely – and possibly never returning.

-- SEO/analytics: Search engine optimisation is fiddly with single page applications, because as far as the crawler is concerned, there is only one page, and it’s hard to figure out what all of that content is trying to rank for.
-Similarly, in terms of tracking traffic, with only one page it’s much harder to trace which users get to which part of the website.
+- SEO/analytics: Search engine optimisation (SEO) is fiddly with single-page applications, because as far as the crawler is concerned, there is only one page.
+This makes it hard to figure out what all of that content is trying to rank for.
+Similarly, in terms of tracking traffic it’s much harder to analyse which users get to which part of the website.

 Whichever way you decide to build your web project, you’ll need a fast and reliable way to host it.
 For all the latest advice on website maintenance, head to our blog.
 Or for CloudNX, our scalable and reliable next-generation cloud hosting platform, get in touch with our dedicated team.